MohitSingh112/ArApp/README.md

 1. Select a drill from the dropdown:

+  a.
 Drill 1: Basic Placement (Cube)
+  b.
 Drill 2: Advanced Placement (Cone)
+  c.
 Drill 3: Expert Placement (Sphere)

 2. Read the instructions.
 3. Tap Start AR Drill.
 4. Move your phone slowly to detect a horizontal surface.
 5. Tap to place a marker.
 6. Tap again to move the marker to a new location.

 ---